 - Support and work with parents to promote ways of developing and maintaining good mental health

 As a school we are here to support you and your child's health and wellbeing.
-If you have any concerns about your child or another child, please contact Mrs Broome, Mrs Brown or your child's class teacher by email or via the school office.
+If you have any concerns about your child or another child, please contact Mrs Broome, Mrs Brown or your child's class teacher in person, via email or via calling the school office on 01782 694567.

 Links for Parents and Carers for further help and support:

-First Response Staffordshire – to report a concern if you are worried about the safety of a child up to the age of 18.
+Staffordshire Children's Advice and Support Service – to report a concern if you are worried about the safety of a child up to the age of 18.

 Tel : 0800 1313126

-NSPCC- advice on how to report concerns about children and advice on how to keep children safe
+NSPCC- advice on how to keep children safe including mental health, online safety and relationships

 CAMHS: Child and Adolescents Mental Health Service